absmach/magistrala-docs/docs/dev-guide/edge.md

 ### Edge deployment

 The following are steps that are an example usage of Magistrala components to connect edge with cloud.
 We will start Magistrala in the cloud with additional services [Bootstrap][bootstrap] and [Provision][provision].
-Using [Bootstrap](bootstrap) and [Provision](provision) we will create a configuration for use in gateway deployment.
+Using [Bootstrap][bootstrap] and [Provision][provision] we will create a configuration for use in gateway deployment.
 On the gateway we will start services [Agent][agent] and [Export][export] using previously created configuration.

 ## Services in the cloud